 src attribute like this.
 Here’s why this is bad:

-- First, using a logo or an image from someone else’s website is typically a copyright violation unless you have the express permission from the copyright owner.
-Copyright law varies from one locale to another, so make sure you have permission to use the image and that you’re complying with applicable laws.
+- First, using a logo or an image from someone else’s website is a copyright violation unless you have the permission from the copyright owner.
+Copyright law varies from one place to another, so make sure you have permission to use the image and that you’re complying with applicable laws.
 If you’d like to learn more about copyright, check out Copyright Basics on Treehouse.

-- Second, this is what is known as “hot linking” and it’s typically not OK.
+- Second is something known as “hot linking” which is typically not OK.
 When you link directly to an image on someone else’s server instead of hosting it on your own server, you’re using up someone else’s bandwidth and you’re costing them money instead of paying for it yourself.

 - Finally, you have no control over this image, because you’re not the one hosting it!
 If the owner is nice about it, they might simply ask you to take the hot link down.
 If they’re not nice about it, they might change the location of the image and leave you with the broken path.
 That’s still not the worst thing they can do though: they could swap the image with a horrible or obscene image with the same filename and it will then be displayed on your website!
 This happens more often than you’d think, but it’s because some people decide to take revenge on others for hot linking their images.
 I’m not here to cast moral judgement, but if the hotlinker has repeatedly ignored requests to take down the image, they probably deserve whatever is coming to them.